7Block Labs

 2) Use the journal deliberately

-• Hash the journal and store expected digest alongside an image ID “golden” (see below)
+• Hash the journal and save the expected digest right next to the image ID that’s marked as “golden” (more details on that below).

 3) Profile cycles with pprof flamegraphs (it’s fast and actionable)